datcashprotocol/dat.weave/README.md

 # datweave
 Minimalist backend simulation for developing on Arweave

+Transactions are cached and should be retrieved whenever displaying contents of a wallet.

+### TODO
+1. Upload locally without spl creation
+2. Download locally without spl creation

 ### Installation
 1. In the root directory: `npm install`
 2. Install MongoDb